vrrevi/first-repo/firstfolder/importantfile.md

+This is an important filegi
-This is an important file
+This is an important update to the important file